rvashurin/CIAI-Wrangler/README.md

 - Only Slurm job scripts (`.sh` files, typically) should be listed in the input list.
 - **Important:** The job list file should contain absolute paths to scripts.
 This avoids issues with changing working directories or running the tool from different locations.
 - If a job fails to submit, this will also be logged.
-# CIAI-Wrangler

-> **Disclaimer:**
-> This is an experimental tool for orchestrating SLURM jobs.
-Use at your own risk—no guarantees!
-If your job pipeline fails hours before your paper deadline, please don't @ me.